mpaarating/template-discovery/README.md

 ### Data set

 `src/data/templates.large.json` (≈1.7 MB) is loaded client-side.
-The custom hook `useTemplates` fakes a network request with a one-second delay so that Suspense states can be demonstrated without the need for a real API.
+The custom hook `useTemplates` fakes a network request with a two-second delay so that Suspense states can be demonstrated without the need for a real API.

 If you prefer to point the UI at a real endpoint, swap out the implementation inside `src/hooks/useTemplates.ts`.